 Every adult woman knows that menstrual cycles can be unpredictable.
-While many women have a fairly “regular” monthly cycle, menstruation can be delayed by a number of factors including exercise, stress, air travel, birth control pills, and hormonal changes—among many others.
-It’s no surprise, then, that a car accident can also affect your period.
+While many women have a relatively “regular” monthly cycle, menstruation can get delayed by many factors, including stress, hormones, and birth control.
+Car accidents can also affect your period.

 If you have been in a car accident and have not gotten your period since, this is normal.
-It is not necessarily something to be worried about.
-Depending on other symptoms—and how long it’s been—you may want to see a doctor.
-However, in most cases your menstrual cycle will return to normal if you just give it time.
+You shouldn’t necessarily worry.
+Depending on other symptoms and how long it’s been, you may want to see a doctor.
+However, in most cases, your menstrual cycle will return to normal over time.

-- Period is “late” by a full month or more
+- A period that is “late” by an entire month or more.

-- Period suddenly stops if you were already menstruating when the accident happens
+- A period that suddenly stops if you were already menstruating when the accident happens.

-- If you’re aware of your ovulation, you may notice a delay before the next ovulation or you may actually notice you ovulate more than once (!) before the next period
+- If you’re aware of your ovulation, you may notice a delay before the next ovulation, or you may notice you ovulate more than once before your next period.

 There are three main ways a car accident can affect your period.
 On their own, any of these factors can affect your menstrual cycle.
 They include:

 - Physical Trauma